HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/vepr12.md

 The Vepr-12 can be found rarely as world loot.
 It is more common in higher-tier loot sources such as [Viking Chests](/obstacles/viking_chest), [Briefcases](/obstacles/briefcase), and regular [Airdrops](/obstacles/airdrop_crate).

 # Trivia
-- In real life, the Vepr-12 is a direct competitor to the Saiga-12, which was in surviv.io
 - This is the second automatic shotgun to be added to Suroi, after the [USAS-12](/weapons/guns/usas12).

 # History